Americans traveling to most of Europe will have fingerprints scanned under new regulations set to take effect

 - Switzerland

 The U.K. officially separated from the EU in 2020 after being part of the bloc for 47 years.
-While it isn't part of the new system, the U.K. started requiring international travelers earlier this year to get an electronic travel authorization to visit the country, as well as Northern Ireland.
+While it isn't part of the new system, the U.K. started requiring international travelers earlier this year to get an electronic travel authorization to visit the country, which includes Northern Ireland.

 Each application for an authorization costs 16 pounds, or about $22, and lasts two years or until the traveler's passport expires, whichever comes first.